-One of the great things about living in London with children is all the amazing things for them to do.
+One of the great things about living in London with toddlers and children is all the amazing things for them to do.
 And in typical living-in-London style, if they’re slightly far away we don’t often venture to actually do them.

-This is why it took a Christmas present from my parents to get us to visit London Zoo (Christmas was ten months ago, it’s taken us that long.
+This is why it took a Christmas present from my parents to get us to visit London Zoo with toddlers (Christmas was ten months ago, it’s taken us that long.
 Can we still blame the baby bubble?).

 1) At very nearly one, Florence was (obviously) a bit too young to really appreciate it fully, but absolutely loved the penguins.
 At nearly-four, Eliza loved most of it, and wanted to go again the next day.
 There’s a pretty decent playground in there too, as well as the animals.